valencik/mastersAPSC/documents/thesis/thesis.md

 - MongoDB, schema and aggregation framework
 - Gephi analysis, modularity, average shortest path

+### Python

+Python has a strong following and support in the scientific community.
+There are numerous scientific libraries that are freely available and easy to setup.
+So while python may not be the obvious choice for a web application today, its abundance of available libraries pays off quickly.

+[Flask](http://flask.pocoo.org) a small web framework used to power the web application.

 ## Demonstration
 >Demonstrate how the application can be used to perform analysis of the NSR.